bsw4p/containermaker/README.md

 Configure, build, run, control docker containers with gnu-make and simple config files.

-This evolved from a small hack because i'm a lacy typing person so do not expect to much.
+This evolved from a small hack because i'm a lacy typing person so do not expect to much and use on your own risk :).

 - Howto use